toadkicker/railsstrap/README.md

 ###Custom Components (in development)
 * Asides - A modal that slides in from the left or right.
 Used often in mobile apps for off-screen sidebars or overlays.
-* Callouts - Similar to an alert, it is used for drawing attention to content.
+* Callouts - Similar to an alert, it is used for drawing attention to content. - New in 3.3.0!
-* Datepicker - A styled HTML5 datepicker.
+* Date & Time picker - A styled HTML5 datepicker. - New in 3.3.1!
 * Modal enhancements - animations and real centering placement.
 * Popover enhancements - animations and custom placements for popover arrows and locations.
-* Timepicker - A styled HTML5 time picker.
 * Tooltip - animations and custom placements for tooltip arrows and locations.

 ###Animations

 Railsstrap comes with over 75 CSS animations.
 See the wiki or the [vendor/assets/stylesheets/animate](https://github.com/toadkicker/railsstrap/tree/develop/vendor/assets/stylesheets/animate) folder for more info.
+Also the wiki has detailed instructions on using them.

 ## Example Application
 An example application is available at [toadkicker/teststrap](https://github.com/toadkicker/teststrap).
 You can view it running on heroku [here.](http://teststrap.herokuapp.com/) Contributions welcome.